graphcore/tutorials/tutorials/popvision/tut2_libpva/README.md

     sum(step.ipus[0].cycles for step in report.execution.steps)

+### Using visitors to explore the data

-To analyse the compiled program, it is best to use a ProgramVisitor class with the appropriate visitor functions.
-For example, the following class will print the name of any OnTileExecute programs that use multiple vertices:
+To analyse the compiled program, it is best to use a `ProgramVisitor` class with the appropriate visitor functions (See [API Documentation]((https://docs.graphcore.ai/projects/libpva/en/latest/api-python.html#pva.ProgramVisitor)) for a list of available methods).
+A more general explanation of the ["visitor pattern" is available on wikipedia](https://en.wikipedia.org/wiki/Visitor_pattern) along with a [python example](https://en.wikipedia.org/wiki/Visitor_pattern#Python_example).
+For example, the following class will print the name of any `OnTileExecute` programs that use multiple vertices:

     class TestVisitor(pva.ProgramVisitor):
         def visitOnTileExecute(self, onTileExecute):
             if len(onTileExecute.computeset.vertices) > 1:
                 print(onTileExecute.name)

-Now we will apply this visitor to every program so that we can see a list of all OnTileExecute programs executed that use multiple vertices:
+Now we will apply this visitor to every program so that we can see a list of all `OnTileExecute` programs executed that use multiple vertices:

     v = TestVisitor()
     for s in report.execution.steps: